kevinhamza/DeepSound/README.md

 # Deepsound - AI Voice Assistant

 Deepsound is an simple voice assistant application that converts speech to text, processes it with AI, and responds with synthesized voice.
-Built with Flask, it leverages cutting-edge AI models from Hugging Face to deliver seamless voice interactions.
+Built with Flask.

 ## Features